 The important connection between the gut microbiome and T2D has been widely recognized by the American Diabetes Association, Mayo Clinic, Johns Hopkins, and others.
 [13-15]

-Pendulum Glucose Control (PGC) is a synbiotic that contains targeted strains of probiotics (beneficial bacteria) and a prebiotic (food to fuel bacteria), which helps the body manage healthy A1C and blood glucose levels.
-As a Medical Probiotic, PGC is:
+Pendulum Glucose Control (PGC) is a synbiotic that contains targeted strains of probiotics (beneficial bacteria) and a prebiotic (food to fuel bacteria) for the dietary management of type 2 diabetes.
+It is clinically shown to help people with T2D manage A1C and blood glucose spikes.
+As a medical probiotic, PGC is:

-In a randomized, double-blinded, placebo controlled, multi-site study, PGC demonstrated statistically significant reductions in A1C and blood sugar spikes in people with T2D.* PGC also showed incremental improvement in A1C levels in people already taking metformin.
+In a randomized, double-blinded, placebo controlled, multi-site study, PGC demonstrated statistically significant reductions in A1C and blood sugar spikes (AUC), after 12 weeks of use, compared to placebo, in people with T2D, managed with diet and exercise alone, or, in combination with metformin and/or sulfonylurea.

 “We found Pendulum Glucose Control to be safe, well-tolerated, and an effective way to help those living with type 2 diabetes manage their disease,” says Dr. Damaris Vega, endocrinologist, Juno Research LLC.